sodadata/docs/soda-library/programmatic.md

 ---
 layout: default
 title: Define programmatic scans using Python
-description: Use the Soda Sore Python library to programmatically execute scans and automate the checks for "bad" data.
+description: Use Soda Library to programmatically execute scans and automate the checks for bad-quality data.
-parent: Soda Core
+parent: Soda Library
+redirect_from:
-redirect_from: /soda-core/programmatic-scans.html
+- /soda-core/programmatic-scans.html
+- /soda-core/programmatic.html
 ---

 # Define programmatic scans using Python
 *Last modified on {% last_modified_at %}*

-To automate the search for "bad" data, you can use the **Soda Core Python library** to programmatically execute scans.
-Alternatively, you can install and use the Soda Core CLI to run scans; see [Install Soda Core]({% link soda-core/installation.md %}).
+To automate the search for bad-quality data, you can use **Soda library** to programmatically execute scans.
+Alternatively, you can install and use the Soda Library CLI to run scans; see [Install Soda Library]({% link soda-library/install.md %}).

-Based on a set of conditions or a specific event schedule, you can instruct Soda Core to automatically scan a data source.
+Based on a set of conditions or a specific event schedule, you can instruct Soda Library to automatically scan a data source.
 For example, you may wish to scan your data at several points along your data pipeline, perhaps when new data enters a data source, after it is transformed, and before it is exported to another data source.

 [Basic programmatic scan](#basic-programmatic-scan)<br />
 [Tips and best practices](#tips-and-best-practices)<br />